clanfear/SOC321/docs/syllabus.md

 ### Labs
 Labs are in [`lab_room`](https://www.washington.edu/maps/#!/sav) on `lab_day` from `lab_start` to `lab_end`.
-Labs will consist of working through code examples as well as question and answer sessions for homeworks and projects.
+Labs will consist of working through lab notebooks as well as question and answer sessions for homeworks and projects.
-Lab attendance is mandatory.
 Using your own computer is recommended but computers are provided in the lab.

 ### Extra Help